OlofH2/Before-Fab-Academy/docs/Circuit.md

 By clicking on **Tools** and **Port** I could see a list of ports.
 Then I connected the cord to the computer and checked out which port had beed added to this list.
 That was the port that I wanted to use, so I clicked on it.

 I clicked on **Sketch** and **Upload using programmer**.
-Now I could press the button on the board again and again to change how many times the LED blinked!
+Everything worked except that the LED blinked constantly.
+The code was obviously not correct.